ericproffitt/TopicModelsVB.jl/README.md

 As we can see, the GPU LDA model is approximatey 1.35 orders of magnitude faster than the equivalent CPU LDA model.

-It's often the case that one does not have sufficient VRAM to hold the entire GPU model at one time.
-Thus we provide the option of batching the GPU model in order to fit much larger models than would otherwise be possible:
+It's often the case that one does not have sufficient VRAM to hold the entire model in GPU memory at one time.
+Thus we provide the option of batching GPU models in order to train much larger models than would otherwise be possible:

 ```julia
 citeucorp = readcorp(:citeu)